Port St. Lucie, FL Solar Panels

 Key Takeaways

-- Port St. Lucie gets 5.5 peak sun hours daily — making it one of Florida’s best locations for solar, with average homeowner savings of ~$80,000 over 25 years.
+- Port St. Lucie gets 5.5 peak sun hours daily, making it one of Florida’s best cities for solar — and Florida already ranks 2nd in the nation for residential solar.

-- Florida offers strong solar incentives including a full sales tax exemption on equipment and a 100% property tax exemption on the added home value from solar.
+- Florida offers strong solar incentives, including a full property tax exemption, a sales tax exemption on equipment, and net metering credits at the full retail rate.

 Port St. Lucie Electricity Prices

-Florida’s residential electricity rate rose from 11.9 cents per kWh in 2021 to 14.1 cents in 2024 — nearly a 19% increase in just three years.
-And while Florida’s rates remain below the national average of 16.5 cents, the gap is closing fast.
+Florida electricity rates rose from 11.9 cents per kWh in 2021 to 14.1 cents per kWh in 2024 — an increase of roughly 18.5%.
+While Florida rates remain below the national average of 16.5 cents, the upward trend is steady.

 Price of Energy: Florida vs National Average